Full course description

 - Understand the essence of defining concepts of programming languages, so to allow critical choice about the level of abstraction

-Who this course is designed for:
+Who this short review course and deficiency exam is designed for:

 The course syllabus is available here.